How To Determine Horizontal And Vertical Asymptotes

 3. Check the Numerator:

 Crucially, check if the numerator P(x) is also zero at the same x-value.
 If it is, the function may have a hole (removable discontinuity) instead of a vertical asymptote.
 If the numerator is non-zero, then we have a vertical asymptote.
 In our example, P(3) = (3)² + 2(3) + 1 = 16 ≠ 0.
-Therefore, x = 3 is a vertical asymptote.
+Which means, x = 3 is a vertical asymptote.

 4. Confirm with Limits: